 Another part of your valuation will be to look at your EBITDA (earnings before interest, taxes, depreciation, and amortisation).
 This will provide an insight into how your business is performing, based on your goals.
 For example, if you’ve a profit driven company, a valuation can be used to identify future projected growth, which you can then use to identify your potential future value.

-EBITDA (Earnings Before Interest, Taxes, Depreciation & Amortisation) – Calculated using a company’s earnings, before interest expenses, taxes, depreciation, and amortization are subtracted.
+EBITDA (Earnings Before Interest, Taxes, Depreciation & Amortisation) – Calculated using a company’s earnings, before interest expenses, taxes, depreciation, and amortisation are subtracted.
 It can be used as a measure of Profitability.

 How to value your business